 I am currently teaching in the Master of Science (Primary Health Care Nursing) program, the NURSING 898 - Project in Evidence-Based Practice.
 In this course students have the opportunity to conduct a systematic review on a topic of their choice, relevant to primary care.
 I support and mentor the students as they progress through the systematic review process and complete their reviews.

-I also teach N405 Practicum in Community Health Promotion in the undergraduate program.
+I also teach community health promotion in the undergraduate program.
 In this course students undertake a project in the community.

-I provide guest lecturer sessions in NURSING 101 and NURSING 906 to describe the Queen's Collaboration for Health Care Quality and the role of integrative research.
+I provide guest lecturer sessions to describe the Queen's Collaboration for Health Care Quality and the role of integrative research.